Last Updated on

 According to Herodotus, the Scythians — a nomadic society that lived in today’s southern Siberia — used to inhale the vapours of cannabis flowers and seeds they heated on rocks.
 As a curiosity, Herodotus only mentioned this practice to show how barbaric the Scythians were when compared to his fellow Greeks who preferred getting intoxicated by drinking wine.

-Cannabis is present in ancient Greece, but there’s little evidence it was used in recreational purposes.
+Cannabis is present in ancient Greece, but there’s little evidence its recreational use.
 The Greek philosopher Democritus at one point describes a concoction called potamaugis as a blend of wine, myrrh and cannabis.
 According to the philosopher, the concoction brought on hallucinatory states (and probably dry mouth and terrible headaches the following day).

 Cannabis as medicine in ancient times

-The word cannabis has a Greek origin, and there’s plenty of evidence that the plant was used in ancient Greece for its medical proprieties.
+The word cannabis has a Greek origin, and there’s plenty of evidence that in ancient Greece the cannabis plant was used for its medical proprieties.
 Dioscorides, a distinguished physician and botanist, included cannabis in his encyclopedia of medicinal plants called De material medica.

-Dioscorides recommended using cannabis to lessen inflammation, treat edema and disperse hardened matter around the joints.
-The physician also states that the juice extracted from the green plant is good for earaches and that eating the seeds in large quantities can quench conception (do NOT try this at home).
+Dioscorides recommended the medical use of cannabis to lessen inflammation, treat edema and disperse hardened matter around the joints.
+The physician also states that the juice extracted from the cannabis plant is good for earaches and that eating the seeds in large quantities can quench conception (do NOT try this at home).

 Even though De material medica is a little better than an amateur botanist’s diary in today’s standards, the Greek manuscript was translated in multiple languages and had been used as the primary pharmacology manual for medical practice until the end of the 15th century.